Soldier standing for professional portrait photo in front of U.S. flag.

 About Pennsylvania

 Pennsylvania is rich in history and tradition.
-This is the birthplace of our country, where our independence was declared our Constitution framed and the Union preserved at Gettysburg.
-With over 335 historic sites it is easy to see why we say "America starts here."
-Water is also one of PA.'s main assets.
+This is the birthplace of our country, where our independence was declared, our Constitution framed, and the Union preserved at Gettysburg.
+With over 335 historic sites, it is easy to see why we say, "America starts here."
+Water is also one of Pennsylvania’s main assets.
 We rank first in the nation with over 45,000 miles of rivers and streams.
 There are also more than 76 natural lakes and more than 2,300 man-made ponds and lakes.
 All of this gives unlimited opportunities to canoe, swim, boat, sail, cruise or shoot the rapids while white water rafting.
-Fifty eight per cent of the state is covered in forest which provides great opportunities for hunters, hikers, back-packers, campers, rock climbers, fisherman, river-runners and boaters.
-While here make sure to take advantage of Pennsylvania's beautiful natural resources.
+Fifty-eight percent of the state is covered in forest, which provides great opportunities for hunters, hikers, back-packers, campers, rock climbers, fisherman, river-runners and boaters.
+While here, make sure to take advantage of Pennsylvania's beautiful natural resources.

 Battalion History